 Making sure there are no errors, discrepancies, or omissions in your bankruptcy paperwork.

 Selling your assets, unless they are protected by bankruptcy exemptions.

 However, Chapter 13 does not involve a sale or liquidation of assets; so what does the trustee do in Chapter 13?
 In addition to reviewing your financial paperwork for accuracy and truthfulness, just as he or she would in a Chapter 7 case, the role of the bankruptcy trustee in Chapter 13 cases also involves:

-- With assistance from a Roseville Chapter 13 lawyer, the debtor will then file for bankruptcy in the appropriate court.
+With assistance from a Sacramento Chapter 13 lawyer, the debtor will then file for bankruptcy in the appropriate court.
 Filing triggers the automatic stay, which temporarily freezes collection actions until the case is over.

 Too often, debtors hesitate to hire a Chapter 13 attorney because they are worried about how much it will cost.
 However, the cost of handling your own bankruptcy case – or of simply eschewing consumer bankruptcy altogether – is likely to be far greater than the cost of your case, which can ultimately enable you to get your debts under control.
 We urge debtors to consider the following words of caution from the U.S. court system, which also notes that “seeking the advice of a qualified attorney is strongly recommended” due to the repercussions of bankruptcy:

 “Filing personal bankruptcy under… Chapter 13 takes careful preparation and understanding of legal issues.
 Misunderstandings of the law or making mistakes in the process can affect your rights.”